JuBiotech/calibr8/docs/source/02_fitting.rst

 After implementing a custom error model class, the next step is to estimate the parameters of the error model by maximum likelihood.

-In addition to measurement results corresponding to measurement standards, this optimization step requires an initial guess and bounds for the error model parameters.
+In addition to measurement results obtained from measurement standards, this optimization step requires an initial guess and bounds for the error model parameters.

 The `calibr8.optimization <calibr8_optimization.html>`__ module implements convenience functions such as